Avoiding Probate: Issues and Options

 The third thing is capital gains, probably the most significant potential “gotcha” to consider.
 These taxes can be significant (up to 20% for higher-income people).

-If your beneficiary assumes sole ownership while you are still alive, and they want or need to sell it within two years, that will trigger the long-term capital gains taxes; they will have to pay them on the appreciated value of the property since you first purchased it.
+If your beneficiary assumes sole ownership while you are still alive and wants or needs to sell the property within two years, that will trigger the long-term capital gains taxes; they will have to pay them on the appreciated value of the property since you first purchased it.

 However, if you sell it as the original owner, you would be eligible for an exclusion of up to $500,000 (as a married couple) as long as you lived in the property for at least two of the previous five years.